noobdigital87/dg_sprint_core/HowToUse.md

 -- When you are sprinting the draining will set to true automaticly.
 -- It has a built in prevention from draining when not moving.

+-- Make your step name unique
 local step_name_2 = mod_name .. ":DRAIN"

-local drain_interval = 0.2
+-- Set the step interval in seconds. local drain_interval = 0.2

+-- Register a new timed step
 dg_sprint_core.register_step(step_name_2, drain_interval, function(player, dtime)
     -- check if the player should drain stamina/hunger etc. local should_drain = dg_sprint_core.is_draining(player)